-Journalism at Denison University is dedicated to promoting and practicing journalism that highlights places often neglected in national media conversations.
-A framework of programs is designed to offer support to journalists working in a variety of mediums in order to maximize the reach of their audience.
+The journalism program at Denison University is dedicated to promoting and practicing journalism that highlights places often neglected in national media conversations.
+A framework of programs in a variety of mediums is designed to offer support to journalists, and maximize the reach of their audience.

 - Train Denison students to become empathetic storytellers in both their campus community and the surrounding area while grounding their training in core tenets of journalistic ethics and practices.